 Isherwood’s team is composed of curious and passionate people from around the globe.
 We share the vision that there are always ways to improve and grow in perception, skill, and art.
 Our team is driven towards learning and developing ways to do things smarter, seeking better strategies for success in every aspect of our work.

-Brian Isherwood and Nadir Ansari have worked together to guide Isherwood over the last 45 years.
-Isherwood started with one, then grew to two, and now there are over fifty minds at work, engaged together to serve our clients best.
+Brian Isherwood worked to guide Isherwood for 50 years.
+Isherwood started with one, grew to two, and now there are over 60 minds at work, engaged to serve our clients best.

-Brian has pioneered the development and improvement of multiple new techniques in the geostructural field and was instrumental in the advancement of soil anchors in Toronto at a time when internal bracing and rock anchors were seen as the primary systems of support.
-Brian also introduced inclinometer monitoring to support the observational method of excavation support design, and as a result, his work became known for its reliability, quality, and for his dedication to public safety.
+Born on April 15, 1934, near London (England), Brian studied structural engineering at the University of Birmingham.
+After working in Britain and Yemen, which sparked his interest in soil mechanics, he immigrated to Canada with his young family in 1966.
+While working in Canada, Brian became actively involved with novel shoring techniques.
+In 1972, Brian founded his own company, Brian Isherwood and Associates, later renamed Isherwood Geostructural Engineers.
+He was instrumental in the advancement of soil anchors in Toronto at a time when internal bracing and rock anchors were considered the primary system of support.
+Brian also introduced inclinometer monitoring to support the observational method of excavation support design, and as a result, his work became known for its reliability, quality and for his dedication to public safety.

-Brian earned his Bachelor of Science in Civil Engineering at The University of Birmingham in England in 1956.
-Brian is a fellow of the Canadian Society for Civil Engineering, a member of the Institution of Civil Engineers of Britain, the Canadian Geotechnical Society, the Tunneling Association of Canada, and the Deep Foundations Institute.
-In 2015 Brian won the Ontario Professional Engineering Award Engineering Medal for Engineering Excellence: A Career Driven by Creativity and Safety.
+Brian was a fellow at the Canadian Society for Civil Engineering, a member of the Institution of Civil Engineers of Britain, the Canadian Geotechnical Society, the Tunnelling Association of Canada, and the Deep Foundations Institute.
+In 2015, Brian won the Ontario Professional Engineering Medal for Engineering Excellence: A Career Driven by Creativity and Safety.

 P.Eng.
 (ON, AB, BC, NB), D.GE, M.ASCE